 - Potential for combined study including language description and analysis, and also rigorous practical training

-Please note: The course is an intensive four weeks with a minimum of 120 hours of training.
+Please note: The programme is an intensive four weeks with a minimum of 120 hours of training.
 You should also bear in mind that a further minimum of 80 hours is needed in the evenings and at weekends for the required reading, research, written assignments and lesson preparation.
 You are strongly advised not to undertake any other commitments during the four-week course.

 // Programme Content